 - And a sweet and spicy sauce to take your fish tacos to perfection

 - Customize the fish tacos with avocado, Tobasco, salsa, or your favorite addition

 This post may contain affiliate links.
 Please read our disclosure policy.

-Here is a list of equipment that will help make your air fryer recipes a success.
+Here is a list of equipment that will help make your air fryer tilapia fish tacos a success.

 - An air fryer (of course)

 - Parchment paper for the air fryer.